Just think 111 first

 You do not need to call the department.

-MREH will not contact patients referred through on Opera, it is your responsibility to make sure they attend.
-You should explain to the patient why they must attend straight away and give them a referral letter or a print-out of the clinical observations you have put into Opera.
+MREH will not contact patients referred through on Opera, it is your responsibility to make sure they attend straight away.
+Give the patient a referral letter or an opera print-out to bring with them.

 OR

-2. After the patient case has been discussed with a clinician in the department (this includes via Opera).
+2. After the patient case has been discussed with a clinician in the department.
 This is for cases where the presenting complaint does not fall into the red emergency section but you suspect the patient may still need some form of emergency care.
+Optometrists can seek advice on a patient you think needs referring to EED by calling the department on 0161 701 0249 – 7 days a week 08:00-20:00

-EED will send feedback directly on Opera, it is the responsibility of the optometrist to then follow up as instructed with the patient, which may include sending the patient to EED.
-The EED team will not contact the patient.
+EED do not contact patients – it is the responsibility of the optometrist to follow up with the patient after seeking advice, which may include sending the patient to EED.

 Community Urgent Eyecare Services (CUES)